Ten Activities for Teaching The Odyssey

 Students enjoy learning the hero’s journey because they see the pattern in their own lives, in movies they watch, and in stories they read.
 I use the TED video to introduce the concept (listed above).

 Years ago, a colleague of mine used the movie ET to teach the hero’s journey.
 Since most of my students have read The Hunger Games, that story helps them understand the hero’s journey.
-Then, they can connect it to The Odyssey.
+Then, they can connect it to the story and since it is a short clip, it fits in any Odyssey unit.

 Connect with Allusions